 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
-The increase in the long term liabilities is primarily caused by an increase in the net pension liability for the Florida Retirement System (FRS) by approximately \$235 million.
+The increase in the long term liabilities is primarily caused by the increase of the net pension liability for the retirement Florida system approximately \$235 million.